-Figure 16-145-040: Calculating Maximum Allowable Size for Building Signs
+Figure 12.145.04: Calculating Maximum Allowable Size for Building Signs

-- d.
-The allowable area of building signs for multi-tenant buildings with individual entrances from the outside shall be calculated based on the exterior wall or window area of the space the tenant occupies.
-Each tenant frontage shall be considered a separate wall or window. - 1) Awnings and canopies are allowed building signs based on the surface area of the awning or canopy (vertical surface below the roof line). - 2) Location - a) Building signs may be placed on not more than three walls or windows of rectangular shaped structures or not more than 75 percent of the major wall or windows on non-rectangular shaped structures. - b) Signs may be attached flat against or pinned away from a building wall or window, but the sign face shall not extend or protrude more than 18 inches from the wall or window.
+- 4. The allowable area of building signs for multi-tenant buildings with individual entrances from the outside shall be calculated based on the exterior wall or window area of the space the tenant occupies.
+Each tenant frontage shall be considered a separate wall or window. - a.
+Awnings and canopies are allowed building signs based on the surface area of the awning or canopy (vertical surface below the roof line). - b.
+Location - 1) Building signs may be placed on not more than three walls or windows of rectangular shaped structures or not more than 75 percent of the major wall or windows on non-rectangular shaped structures. - 2) Signs may be attached flat against or pinned away from a building wall or

-- c) Signs may be attached to the facade of a building, but shall not extend above the roof line. - d) Signs may be on a building canopy, awning or marquee.
-Such a sign will be considered a building sign on the wall, canopy, marquee or awning on which it is attached. - 5.
-An Area or Neighborhood Sign on property used for residential, commercial or industrial purposes is considered an On-Premise Sign under this Subchapter if it does no more than identify that area or neighborhood, and is allowed subject to the following standards: - a.
-A zoning permit for signage is required. - b.
-No more than one sign is allowed for every road or highway entrance to a development. - c.
-The maximum area of any such sign shall be 32 square feet per sign. - d.
-Any such sign shall be set back at least 10 feet from the right-of-way, unless incorporated into a County-approved entrance design. - e.
-The maximum height shall be 6 feet. - f.
-Any such sign shall not be internally illuminated. - g.
-Any such sign shall be a freestanding design. - 6.
-A sign on property on which agricultural products are legally offered on the premises is allowed, subject to the following standards: - a.
-One sign per road or highway frontage - b.
-Maximum area of any such sign shall be 32 square feet per sign. - c.
-The aggregate area of all such signs shall not exceed 64 square feet. - d.
-Maximum height shall be 12 feet. - e.
-Any such sign shall not be illuminated. - f.
-Any such sign shall be a freestanding design. - 7.
-A sign on property on which a major home occupation is lawfully taking place is considered an On-Premise Sign under this Subchapter if it does no more than draw attention to a product or service lawfully offered on the premises, and is allowed subject to the following standards: - a.
-One sign per home occupation. - b.
-Major Home Occupation sign maximum area shall be six square feet. - c.
-Maximum height shall be six feet. - d.
-Any such sign shall be a freestanding design. - e.
-Any such sign shall not be illuminated.
+- window, but the sign face shall not extend or protrude more than 18 inches from the wall or window. - 3) Signs may be attached to the facade of a building, but shall not extend above the roof line. - 4) Signs may be on a building canopy, awning or marquee.
+Such a sign will be considered a building sign on the wall, canopy, marquee or awning on which it is attached. - (e) An Area or Neighborhood Sign on property used for residential, commercial or industrial purposes is considered an On-Premise Sign under this Subsection if it does no more than identify that area or neighborhood, and is allowed subject to the following standards: - 1.
+A zoning permit for signage is required. - 2.
+No more than one sign is allowed for every road or highway entrance to a development. - 3.
+The maximum area of any such sign shall be 32 square feet per sign. - 4.
+Any such sign shall be set back at least 10 feet from the right-of-way, unless incorporated into a County-approved entrance design. - 5.
+The maximum height shall be 6 feet. - 6.
+Any such sign shall not be internally illuminated. - 7.
+Any such sign shall be a freestanding design. - (f) A sign on property on which agricultural products are legally offered on the premises is allowed, subject to the following standards: - 1.
+One sign per road or highway frontage - 2.
+Maximum area of any such sign shall be 32 square feet per sign. - 3.
+The aggregate area of all such signs shall not exceed 64 square feet. - 4.
+Maximum height shall be 12 feet. - 5.
+Any such sign shall not be illuminated. - 6.
+Any such sign shall be a freestanding design. - (g) A sign on property on which a major home occupation is lawfully taking place is considered an On-Premise Sign under this Subsection if it does no more than draw attention to a product or service lawfully offered on the premises, and is allowed subject to the following standards: - 1.
+One sign per home occupation. - 2.
+Major Home Occupation sign maximum area shall be: - a.
+32 sq. ft. in the A-1 and AO-1 Zoning Districts - b.
+9 sq. ft. in the A-2, R-1, RR-1 and R-3 Zoning Districts

+- 3. Maximum height shall be six feet.

+- 4. Any such sign shall be a freestanding design.

+- 5. Any such sign shall not be illuminated.

-Table 16-145-040(1): Permanent Signs Permitted by Zoning District
+Table 12.145.04(1): Permanent Signs Permitted by Zoning District